freedomofpress/encryption-works/encryption_works.md

 ### What Tor Doesn't Protect You From

-Documentation for Tails, the live GNU/Linux distribution that forces all of the user's network traffic to go through the Tor network, has [this to say](https://tails.boum.org/doc/about/warning/index.en.html#index7h1) about global adversaries:
+Documentation for Tails, the operating system that forces all of the user's network traffic to go through the Tor network, has [this to say](https://tails.boum.org/doc/about/warning/index.en.html#index7h1) about global adversaries:

 > A global passive adversary would be a person or an entity able to monitor at the same time the traffic between all the computers in a network.
 By studying, for example, the timing and volume patterns of the different communications across the network, it would be statistically possible to identify Tor circuits and thus matching Tor users and destination servers.